Peter Jones (actor): Radio

 Between 1952 and 1955 Jones starred alongside Peter Ustinov in the BBC radio comedy In All Directions.
 The show featured Jones and Ustinov as themselves in a car in London perpetually searching for Copthorne Avenue.
 The comedy derived from the characters they met along the way, often also played by themselves.
 The show was unusual for the time in that it was largely improvised—with the tape subsequently edited for broadcast by Frank Muir and Denis Norden, who also sometimes took part.
 Two of the more popular characters were Morris and Dudley Grosvenor, two rather stupid East End spivs whose sketches always ended with the phrase "Run for it Dudley" (or Morry as appropriate).
 Three recordings survive in the BBC Sound Archive.
 The Grosvenor character was revived for a later radio series We're in Business, co-starring Harry Worth.
 Another notable radio role was as Mervyn Bunter in the BBC Radio 4 adaptations of Dorothy L. Sayers' Lord Peter Wimsey stories.
 He was for 29 years a regular contestant on the panel game Just A Minute, becoming much-loved for his dry, acid wit.

-He was the voice of The Book in the original radio series of Douglas Adams' Hitchhiker's Guide to the Galaxy.
+He was the voice of The Book in the original first two radio series of Douglas Adams' The Hitchhiker's Guide to the Galaxy.
 The creators had wanted someone with a "Peter Jonesy sort of voice" and after several rejections asked Jones himself.
 He reprised the role for the LP and the TV series.
-Jones narrated Douglas Adams' later radio series Last Chance to See in a style similar to the earlier series.
+Jones narrated Douglas Adams' later radio documentary Last Chance to See in a style similar to the earlier series.

-Following his death clips of the actor were used for a third radio show known as the "Tertiary Phase".
-The clips were electronically distorted and the reason was given that the Book was undergoing an upgrade, which caused its voice to change.
+Following his death clips of the actor were used for a third Hitchhiker's Guide to the Galaxy radio show known as the "Tertiary Phase".
+The clips were electronically distorted and the reason was given that the Book was undergoing an upgrade, which caused its voice to glitch and change (to that of actor William Franklyn, who took over the role for the third to fifth series).

 Jones had a role in Patrick Barlow's The Patrick and Maureen Maybe Music Experience.

 He wrote and narrated J Kingston Platt's Showbiz Handbook in the 1980s for BBC Radio 4.
 These comic monologues are the fictional memoirs of an actor and producer working in British theatre and film from the 1940s to the 1980s, partially based on his own career.

 Jones starred as the lead character, Julius Hutch, in two series of four episodes of Risk Capital in 1995 and 1997 for BBC Radio 4.